Demonstration of sequential processors with quantum advantage and analysis of classical performance limits

 This justifies that the number of errors that we need to introduce to the target function (\ref{targetbit}) to make it compatible with the class of functions output by the discussed classical sequential processor is not less than 8.

-Performing simulated annealing combinatorial optimization on Fixstars Amplify (details of this procedure are provided in the next section) we find a strategy for each module of the processor such that the final output approximates the non-zero part of the target with exactly 8 errors.
+Performing simulated annealing combinatorial optimization on Fixstars Amplify we find a strategy for each module of the processor such that the final output approximates the non-zero part of the target with exactly eight errors.
 The example is shown in Table \ref{table:bit3}.

 This concludes the proof.
-The minimum 8 errors correspond to the maximum value of the correlation between the output and the target equal to 0.25. \end{proof}
+The minimum eight errors correspond to the maximum value of the correlation between the output and the target equal to 0.25. \end{proof}

-Actually, because the size of the problem is relatively small, we could guess the solution with only 8 errors.
+Actually, because the size of the problem is relatively small, we could guess the solution with only eight errors.
 However, we perform the simulation on the annealer to demonstrate that our numerical optimization tool works well.